williamiommi/sanity-plugin-groq-snippet/README.md

   showDocuments?: boolean
   // You can define a list of roles for which this tool is not in view only mode.
 The '!' operator allows you to specify the opposite condition. editableFor?: string[]
+  // If you changed the name of the Vision tool, you need to insert the same name here.
+This is how the plugin recognizes the correct tool to redirect to when you want to load your snippet. visionToolCustomName?: string
 }
 ```